GiordanDelaCruz/simon-game/README.md

 # simon-game
 This program replicates the game fucntionality for Simon in JavaScript.
-The game itself is runned through HTML, CSS, & JavaScript.
+The game itself is run through HTML, CSS, & JavaScript.
 Framework libraries such as JQuery was used in the creation.

 Note: This is a just a coding exercise/challenge for "The Complete 2020 Web Development